GiX007/auto-suggest-offline/README.md

 ## Contents

 - `data/` – Supporting data and examples
-  - `examples` - Contains all dummy Jupyter notebooks and corresponding datasets used in the tutorial notebooks
+  - `examples/` - Contains all dummy Jupyter notebooks and corresponding datasets used in the tutorial notebooks
   - `extracted_data.zip` - Includes 100 replayed samples per operator (groupby, melt, pivot, merge) in the format expected by the system:
     - `data.csv` (or `left.csv` / `right.csv` for merge) - Input tables for the operator
     - `param.json` - Parameters used in the operator call
-  - `generated_data` - Contains combined data, operator sequences, and related statistics for training and evaluating next operator prediction models
+  - `generated_data/` - Contains combined data, operator sequences, and related statistics for training and evaluating next operator prediction models
-  - `test_data` - Contains unseen .csv tables and pre-split train/validation/test sets for join, groupby, and the final combined operator model
+  - `test_data/` - Contains unseen .csv tables and pre-split train/validation/test sets for join, groupby, and the final combined operator model

   **Note**: Due to GitHub file size limits, this dataset is not included in the repository.
 If you are interested in accessing it, feel free to contact me and I’ll share it via Google Drive.
 We have only uploaded the examples and test ```.csv``` files.